 Jackie Torres is a communicator that stands out as a director, producer, writer, actress and host in film, TV, radio and theater.
 Her work as a communicator has concentrated on providing the tools we all need to improve our daily communication.
 The first great obstacle she faced, when she first decided to study in the United States, was to communicate in a language that was not hers, English.
-With great determination and effort, she defeated the language barrier and obtained a Bachelor’s Degree in Communications at the University of Maryland and after that a Master’s Degree from the University of Puerto Rico.
+With great determination and effort, she defeated the language barrier and obtained a Bachelor’s Degree in Communications at the University of Maryland.
+After that, she got a Master’s Degree from the University of Puerto Rico.

-Jackie quickly dabbled into the world of communications through the production of TV shows but before that she had to conquer another obstacle, to be a female TV producer in a world where there were only male ones.
-She continually fought against TV stereotypes that demeaned women, establishing in the process shows that highlighted positive family communication, something that continues to be the top goal of her TV shows, films, theater plays, radio shows and books.
-In the picture: Jackie Torres, the only female producer, with Héctor Marcano, Efraín López Neris and Funky Joe producing TV show “Marcano…El Show”.
+Jackie quickly dabbled into the world of communications through the production of TV shows.
+Before that, she had to conquer another obstacle, to be a female TV producer in a world where there were only male ones.
+She continually fought against TV stereotypes that demeaned women.
+She established, in the process, shows that highlighted positive family communication.
+This continues to be the top goal of her TV shows, films, theater plays, radio shows and books.
+In the picture: Jackie Torres, the only female producer, with Héctor Marcano, Efraín López Neris, and Funky Joe, producing TV show “Marcano…El Show”.

-It was no surprise to Jackie’s close ones when she got a Bachelor’s Degree in Arts and Theater from the University of Maryland, a Master’s Degree in Communications from the University of Puerto Rico, and completed the acting program of HB Studios in New York.
+It was no surprise to Jackie’s close ones when she got a Bachelor’s Degree in Arts and Theater from the University of Maryland.
+A Master’s Degree in Communications from the University of Puerto Rico followed.
+After that, she completed the HB Studios acting program in New York.

 Soon enough, Jackie became the host of her first TV show, “TVS,” at a local cable station in Puerto Rico.
 In the picture Jackie Torres interviews Quito Blanco of Puerto Rican Rock Band Top Banana.

 This TV show gave Jackie enough exposure to be hired by the top TV Network, Telemundo.
-There, she produced “Marcano…El Show,” “Con lo que Cuenta este Pais,” “Pequeños…Grandes Lecciones,” and “Videoteces,” all among the top ten in ratings and the first two went up to the number one spot.
+There, she produced “Marcano…El Show,” “Con lo que Cuenta este Pais,” “Pequeños…Grandes Lecciones,” and “Videoteces.”
+All of these shows were among the top ten in ratings and the first two went up to the number one spot.

 In the picture, Jackie Torres plays “Martha” the only known girlfriend of funny character “Israel” portrayed by Raul Carbonell on TV show “Con lo que cuenta este país.“ Later on, Telemundo brought Jackie to Los Angeles, California, to produce “La Hora Lunática,” the first show to win in its time slot over its strongest competitor.